firefly-zero/firefly-test/README.md

 ## Installing your app

 The framework tests not your source code but a compiled and installed app.
-So, first, make sure to build and install your project:
+So, make sure to build and install your project:

 ```bash
 firefly_cli build